isabella232/advertising-cloud.en/help/dsp/reports/report-destinations/report-destination-delete.md

 # Delete a Report Destination

+Deleting a report destination affects the delivery of all linked custom reports.

 1. In the main menu, click **[!UICONTROL Reports] > [!UICONTROL Report Destinations]**.

 1. Hold the cursor over the report destination row, and then click **[!UICONTROL More] > [!UICONTROL Delete]**.